Home Sellers - 3 things to do Before the sign goes up!

 1. Good Market Knowledge - you must recognize a great deal when you see it.
 Understanding the market will help you make the best offer without loosing it to another buyer.

 2. Available Agent - You need to see homes as quickly as your schedule allows, you shouldn't have to wait for your Agent.
-Scheduling showing during the week will give you an advantage over buyers who won't see the new listing until the weekend.
+Scheduling showing during the week, even if it's after work, will give you an advantage over buyers who won't see the new listing until the weekend.

 3. Approved Credit - Knowing the amount of loan you qualify for will keep you from looking at homes beyond your reach.
 Submitting a Pre Approval Letter from your lender, tells the seller you are not only willing, but you are able.